2012 FEI World Cup Finals (show jumping and dressage): Show jumping final I

-The previous year's final winner Christian Ahlmann had three obstacle faults in the speed and handiness competition, so he had a time of 76.09 seconds.
-Because of this result he had no chance to defend his title, so he did not start in the further final competitions.
+The previous year's final winner, Christian Ahlmann, incurred three obstacle faults in the speed and handiness competition, resulting in a time of 76.09 seconds.
+Because of this result, he had no chance to defend his title and did not start in the remaining final competitions.

 Show jumping final II

-On the afternoon of April 20 the second competition of the Show Jumping World Cup Final, a show jumping competition with one jump-off, was held.
-After the second round, the World Cup Points were converted in Penalties for the Final III.
+On the afternoon of April 20, the second competition of the Show Jumping World Cup Final was held.
+It was a show jumping competition with one jump-off.
+After the second round, the World Cup Points were converted into penalties for Final III.